necromuralist/rf_explorer_documentation/_sources/examples/example_1.rst.txt

 6.3.5 Analyzer Check
 ^^^^^^^^^^^^^^^^^^^^

-The ``RFExplorer`` can talk to both spectrum analyzers and signal generators, but this code will only work with the spectrum analyzer, so use the ``RFExplorer.RFECommunicator.IsAnalyzer`` method to make sure that's what this is
+The ``RFExplorer`` can talk to both spectrum analyzers and signal generators, but this code will only work with the spectrum analyzer, so if you want to be defensive you can use the :meth:`RFExplorer.RFECommunicator.IsAnalyzer` method to make sure that's what this is

 .. code:: ipython